liuminzhao/job_slides/index.md

 ## Calculation of $\Delta_{ij}, 2\leq j \leq J$

-  Given the result in Lemma , to solve equation (\ref{eq:deltaeqn2}), we propose a recursive approach.
+  Given the result in Lemma , to solve above equation, we propose a recursive approach.
 For the first multiple integral, apply lemma once to obtain:

 \[
   \begin{align*}